Wildlife of Brazil: Terrestrial mammals and reptiles

 The wild canids found in Brazil are the maned wolf, bush dog, hoary fox, short-eared dog, crab-eating fox and pampas fox.
 The felines found in Brazil are the jaguar, the puma, the margay, the ocelot, the oncilla, and the jaguarundi.
 Other notable animals include the giant anteater, several varieties of sloths and armadillos, coati, giant river otter, tapir, peccaries, marsh deer, Pampas deer, and capybara (the world's largest existing rodent).
-There are around 75 primate species, including the howler monkey, the capuchin monkey, and the squirrel monkey, the marmoset, and the tamarin.
+There are around 131 (in 2022) primate species, including the howler monkey, the capuchin monkey, and the squirrel monkey, the marmoset, and the tamarin.

 Brazil is home to the anaconda, frequently described, controversially, as the largest snake on the planet.
 This water boa has been measured up to 30 ft long, but historical reports note that native peoples and early European explorers claim anacondas from 50 to 100 ft long.

 Invertebrates

 There are 1107 known species of non-marine molluscs living in the wild in Brazil.

-The second largest spider in the world, the Goliath birdeater (Theraphosa blondi), can be found in some regions of Brazil.
+The heaviest spider in the world, the Goliath birdeater (Theraphosa blondi), can be found in some regions of Brazil.